Childhood Immunizations (Nova Scotia)

 What is the flu vaccine?

-The flu vaccine (also called the influenza vaccine or flu shot) is available by shot.
+The flu vaccine (also called the influenza vaccine or flu shot) is available by injection.

 The influenza immunization contains dead viruses.
 You cannot get the flu from the influenza immunization.
 The influenza immunization is given at the beginning of the flu season, usually in October or November.
 The influenza immunization is safe for children 6 months of age and older.